Pretzel: United States

 In the late 18th century, southern German and Swiss German immigrants introduced the pretzel to North America.
 The immigrants became known as the Pennsylvania Dutch, and in time, many handmade pretzel bakeries populated the central Pennsylvania countryside, and the pretzel's popularity spread.

 In the 20th century, soft pretzels became popular in other regions of the United States.
 Cities such as Philadelphia, Chicago, and New York became renowned for their soft pretzels.
 The key to success was the introduction of the new mass production methods of the industrialized age, which increased the availability and quantity, and the opening up of multiple points of distribution at schools, convenience and grocery stores, and entertainment venues such as movie theaters, arenas, concert halls, and sport stadiums.
 Prior to that, street vendors used to sell pretzels on street corners in wooden glass-enclosed cases.

 In the U.S., pretzels come in many varieties of flavors and coatings, such as yogurt, chocolate, strawberry, mustard, cinnamon sugar, cheese and others, and chocolate-covered hard pretzels are popular around Christmas time and given as gifts.
 The variety of shapes and sizes became a contest of imagination in the marketing of the pretzels taste.
 During the 1900s, people in Philadelphia would use the small slender pretzel stick as a common accompaniment to ice cream or would crumble pretzels as a topping.
 This combination of cold sweet and salty taste was very popular for many years.
 Eventually, this led to the development of an ice cream cone tasting like a pretzel.
 More recently Mars, Incorporated manufactures M&M's with a small spherical pretzel covered in milk chocolate and candy coated in all of the standard M&M's colors, called "Pretzel M&M's".
-Soft pretzels are frequently sold in shopping malls, with notable chains including Auntie Anne's and Pretzelmaker/Pretzel Time.
+Soft pretzels are frequently sold in shopping malls, with notable chains including Auntie Anne's and Wetzel's Pretzels/Pretzel Time.